Frequently Asked Questions (FAQs)

 The Council is working with participating Federal agencies to

 identify a variety of privacy-related positions to offer to those

 Finalists with degrees in government, public health, political

 science, law, information management, and communications to name a

 few.
-Finalists are encouraged to monitor the PMF TAS for any
+Finalists are encouraged to monitor the PMF TMS for any

 privacy-related appointment opportunities.